 Formal agendas, papers and reports are supplied to governors in a timely manner, prior to Board meetings.
 Briefings are provided throughout the academic calendar to Governors to ensure they are kept up to date.
-Throughout the COVID Pandemic, a COVID sub-group was formed so that regular updates and discussions could take place.
+Whilst most Governing Body meetings took place onsite in 2021/22 a hybrid attendance model was implemented to provide support and assurance to all members.